-Ready for your trip to Norway?!
-The final step before jetting off on your travels is figuring out what to pack and wear in Norway!
+Wondering what to wear in Norway and pack for your big trip?
+The final step before jetting off on your travels is figuring out the necessities to bring with you.
 We recently spent one week on an epic road trip through the fjords.
 Below we share the best clothes for Norway, fun tips, and our ultimate packing list!

 Our Ultimate Norway Packing List

 Picking the right luggage is the first key to having a great vacation.
 Personally, we travel with carry-on luggage only and found that to be the best choice for Norway.
 For years, we’ve been using travel backpacks which have lasted us an incredibly long time.

 The benefit of having carry-on only luggage is that it will somewhat force you to pack light and only bring the essentials.
 Also, our itinerary had us moving around every day.
 This was another reason it was so important to be able to transport our bags easily.

 Best Clothes for Norway

 When leaving to travel around Europe for the summer we didn’t actually plan to visit Norway!
 After island hopping in Greece and drinking wine in Tuscany, we were looking for the best flight deal back home to visit family in the United States.
 That’s when we found a new route by Norse Airlines.

 The flight was almost 1/3rd of the cost from other European destinations to the U.S. at this time!
 It was because of this deal that we changed our travel plans and ended up spending the last week of our trip in Norway.